ingadhoc/account-financial-tools/account_fix/README.rst

 #.
 Overwrite create_bank_statement method so that users are allow to create statement without perm to write on journals.
 #.
 Do not allow to recompute taxes on invoices that are not on draft state because tax and invoice amounts could change
 #.
 Disable currency change when journal is changed
+#.
+Fix the account onchage in invoice line to carry the tax setting in the account.

 Installation
 ============